thegeorgeous/invoicing/README.md

 ## Credits

-The Ruby invoicing framework originated as part of the website {Bid for Wine}[http://www.bidforwine.co.uk], developed by Patrick Dietrich, Conrad Irwin, Michael Arnold and Martin Kleppmann for Ept Computing Ltd.
+The Ruby invoicing framework originated as part of the website [Bid for Wine](http://www.bidforwine.co.uk), developed by Patrick Dietrich, Conrad Irwin, Michael Arnold and Martin Kleppmann for Ept Computing Ltd.
 It was extracted from the Bid for Wine codebase and substantially extended by Martin Kleppmann.